 There are quite a few apps for virtual stargazing, but Sky Guide is the best of them on iPad.
 Like its rivals, the app allows you to search the heavens in real-time, providing details of constellations and satellites in your field of view (or, if you fancy, on the other side of the world).

 Indoors, it transforms into a kind of reference guide, offering further insight into distant heavenly bodies, and the means to view the sky at different points in history.
 What sets Sky Guide apart, though, is an effortless elegance.
 It's simply the nicest app of its kind to use, with a polish and refinement that cements its essential nature.

 Every now and again, you get an app that ticks all the boxes: it's beautiful, audacious, productive, and nudges the platform forwards.
-This perfectly sums up Coda for iOS, a full-fledged website editor for iPad.
+This perfectly sums up Coda, a full-fledged website editor for iPad.